gggeek/phpxmlrpc-extras/README.md

     of use for development of xml-rpc (and jsonrpc, soap) based applications

 ## REQUIREMENTS:
-    PHP 4.2 or newer
+    PHP 5.3 or newer
-    php-xmlrpc 2.1 or newer
+    phpxmlrpc/phpxmlrpc 4.5.0 or newer

 ## API DOCUMENTATION:
     HTML documentation can be found in the doc/ directory.